 }

-In order to calculate the value of prediction, this code iterates through each of the 12 values in coefficients and uses the zip method to pair the coefficient values with the previous 12 values in buffer.
+To calculate the value of prediction, this code iterates through each of the 12 values in coefficients and uses the zip method to pair the coefficient values with the previous 12 values in buffer.
 Then, for each pair, we multiply the values together, sum all the results, and shift the bits in the sum qlp_shift bits to the right.

 Calculations in applications like audio decoders often prioritize performance most highly.
-Here, we’re creating an iterator, using two adaptors, then consuming the value.
+Here, we’re creating an iterator, using two adaptors, and then consuming the value.
 What assembly code would this Rust code compile to?
 Well, as of this writing, it compiles down to the same assembly you’d write by hand.
-There’s no loop at all corresponding to the iteration over the values in coefficients: Rust knows that there are twelve iterations, so it “unrolls” the loop.
+There’s no loop at all corresponding to the iteration over the values in coefficients: Rust knows that there are 12 iterations, so it “unrolls” the loop.
 Unrolling is an optimization that removes the overhead of the loop controlling code and instead generates repetitive code for each iteration of the loop.

 All of the coefficients get stored in registers, which means it’s very fast to access the values.
 There are no bounds checks on the array access at runtime.
 All these optimizations Rust is able to apply make the resulting code extremely efficient.
-Now that you know this, go use iterators and closures without fear!
-They make code feel higher-level, but don’t impose a runtime performance penalty for doing so.
+Now that you know this, you can use iterators and closures without fear!
+They make code seem like it’s higher level but don’t impose a runtime performance penalty for doing so.

 Summary

 Closures and iterators are Rust features inspired by functional programming language ideas.
-They contribute to Rust’s ability to clearly express high-level ideas, at low level performance.
+They contribute to Rust’s capability to clearly express high-level ideas at low-level performance.
 The implementations of closures and iterators are such that runtime performance is not affected.
 This is part of Rust’s goal to strive to provide zero-cost abstractions.

-Now that we’ve improved the expressiveness of our I/O project, let’s look at some more features of cargo that would help us get ready to share the project with the world.
+Now that we’ve improved the expressiveness of our I/O project, let’s look at some more features of cargo that will help us share the project with the world.